 SEPTIN5 (Septin 5) is a Protein Coding gene.
 Diseases associated with SEPTIN5 include Digeorge Syndrome and Amyotrophic Neuralgia.
-Among its related pathways are Chks in Checkpoint Regulation and Pathways of neurodegeneration - multiple diseases.
+Among its related pathways are Pathways of neurodegeneration - multiple diseases and Proteolysis Role of Parkin in the Ubiquitin-Proteasomal Pathway.
 An important paralog of this gene is SEPT5-GP1BB.

 UniProtKB/Swiss-Prot Summary for SEPTIN5 Gene

 Filament-forming cytoskeletal GTPase (By similarity).
 May play a role in cytokinesis (Potential).
 May play a role in platelet secretion (By similarity).